Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 When the elbow is flexed (and therefore the angle from the locator gets smaller) the muscle activation will get higher, simulating a much more realistic scenario.

-To tweak additional parameters of the AdnMuscle deformer, the following documentation for [AdnMuscle](muscle.md) can be consulted.
+To tweak additional parameters of the AdnMuscle deformer, check the full documentation for [AdnMuscle](muscle.md).

 ## AdnRibbonMuscle Simple Setup

 The process to setup an AdnRibbonMuscle is very similar to the one of setting up and AdnMuscle.
 It essentially follows the same steps.
 Start with the following elements:

- - An animated rig.
+ - An animation rig.
- - A simulated mesh.
+ - A geometry representing the muscle to simulate.

 In this case a planar muscle will be simulated corresponding to a biceps, which will yield similar results to the case of the AdnMuscle deformer previously shown.